Know and understand digital certificate including its purpose and contents

 • Authentication: Verifies the identity of a website or user.

-• Encryption: Enables secure communication by encrypting data transmitted between a web server and a browser.
+• Encryption: Enables secure communication by encrypting data transmitted between a user's device and a website.

-• Data Integrity: Ensures that data has not been altered during transmission.
+• Data Integrity: Ensures that data transmitted hasn't been altered during transit.

 Contents of a Digital Certificate

-A digital certificate typically contains the following information:
+A digital certificate contains several key pieces of information:

 Field Name Description

-Subject The name of the entity the certificate is issued to (e.g., a website domain or a person).
+Subject Name The name of the entity the certificate is issued to (e.g., a website domain name or a person's name).

-Issuer The Certificate Authority (CA) that issued the certificate.
+Issuer Name The name of the Certificate Authority (CA) that issued the certificate.

-Serial Number A unique identification number for the certificate.
+Serial Number A unique identifier for the certificate.

-Validity Period The dates between which the certificate is valid.
+Expiry Date The date after which the certificate is no longer valid.

-Digital Signature of the CA A digital signature from the CA, verifying the authenticity of the certificate.
+Digital Signature of the CA A cryptographic signature from the CA, verifying the authenticity of the certificate.

 How Digital Certificates Work